ethan-berman/student-alcohol/bella/index.md

 ## Statement of interest

 Drinking is a controversial issue.
 Drinking in moderation is good for your health, but excessive drinking can harm your health.
-I live in China, and the legal age for buying alcohol in China is 18 years old, but in fact many young people younger than 18 have tried Start drinking.
+I grew up in China, and the legal age for buying alcohol in China is 18 years old, but many young people younger than 18 have tried to tart drinking.
 Few places will check ID.

 When I came to the United States, I felt that the United States attaches great importance to the legal drinking age.
-Whether in restaurants or supermarkets, the date of birth on the ID will be strictly checked.
-This is a good way to control drinking.
+Whether in restaurants or supermarkets, the date of birth on the ID will be carefully checked, which is a good way to control drinking.

 My boyfriend’s uncle is a very alcoholic person, which has also become the reason for his death.
-He often gets drunk with friends, and has headaches and vomiting symptoms.
-But he has no way to change his behavior, because he has never been very drunk.
+He often gets drunk with friends and has headaches and vomiting symptoms.
+But he has no way to change his behavior because he has never been very drunk.
 He started drinking at a young age.
-Until one time he drank too much, causing sudden alcoholism.
+Until one time, he drank too much, causing sudden alcoholism.
 In the end, the rescue failed and died.
 I believe that there are many cases of alcohol causing illness or death every year.

-This makes me interested in the amount of alcohol purchased in the world.
-I want to study the relationship between the average alcohol purchase in a country and the legal drinking age, national GDP, gender, and what is the world's death rate due to alcohol.
+The event that happened around me makes me interested in the amount of alcohol purchased in the world.
+I will focus on the overview of the alcohol consumption situation of the world and the European region.
+Additionally, the relationship between the average alcohol purchase in the country and some potential variables, like the legal drinking age, national GDP per capita, and gender.
+Finally, I will do the reseach on how the world's death rate due to alcohol looks like.

 ## Dataset
 * Here I compile the world alcohol comsumption by country data from the [WHO](https://apps.who.int/gho/data/node.main.A1039?lang=en)